quadratichq/quadratic/CONTRIBUTING.md

 ## Run Quadratic

-In order to run the front-end and/or the server locally, you must have all the appropriate environment variables configured in `.env.local`.
+In order to run the front-end and/or the server locally, you must have all the environment variables configured in `.env.local` (and `quadratic-api/.env.local` if you’re running a local server).
 You can grab the values from [our team Notion page](https://www.notion.so/Env-Variables-78b1a1da19d0421993abe8c449e51496?pvs=4) or by asking a team member.

 ### Run front-end locally